John Amos Comenius: Life and work

 John Amos Comenius was born in 1592 in the Margraviate of Moravia in the Bohemian Crown.
-His birthplace is uncertain and possibilities include Uherský Brod (as on his gravestone in Naarden), Nivnice, and Komňa (from this village he took his surname, which means "a man from Komňa"), all of which are located in Uherské Hradiště District of today's Czech Republic.
-John was the youngest child and only son of Martin Komenský (died 1602–4) and his wife Anna Chmelová.
+His exact birthplace is uncertain and possibilities include Uherský Brod (as on his gravestone in Naarden), Nivnice, and Komňa (the village from which he took his surname, which means "man from Komňa"), all these localities being situated in the Uherské Hradiště District of today's Czech Republic.
+John was the youngest child and only son of Martin Komenský (died ca. 1602–1604) and his wife Anna Chmelová.
 His grandfather, whose name was Jan (János) Szeges, was of Hungarian origin.
-He started to use the surname Komenský after leaving Komňa to live in Uherský Brod.
-Martin and Anna Komenský belonged to the Moravian Brethren, a pre-Reformation Protestant denomination, and Comenius later became one of its leaders.
-His parents and two of his four sisters died in 1604 and young John went to live with his aunt in Strážnice.
+He began to use the surname Komenský after leaving Komňa to live in Uherský Brod.
+Martin and Anna Komenský belonged to the Bohemian Brethren, a pre-Reformation Protestant denomination, and Comenius later became one of its leaders.
+His parents and two of his four sisters died in 1604 and John, still a child, went to live with his aunt in Strážnice.

-Owing to his impoverished circumstances he was unable to begin his formal education until later in life.
-He was 16 when he entered the Latin school in Přerov (he later returned to this school as a teacher 1614–1618).
-He continued his studies in the Herborn Academy (1611–1613) and the University of Heidelberg (1613–1614).
+Owing to his impoverished circumstances he was unable to begin his formal education until his later teens.
+He was 16 when he entered the Latin school in Přerov, returning there later as a teacher 1614–1618.
+He continued his studies at the Herborn Academy (1611–1613) and at the University of Heidelberg (1613–1614).
 In 1612 he read the Rosicrucian manifesto Fama Fraternitatis.
-Comenius was greatly influenced by the Irish Jesuit William Bathe as well as his teachers Johann Piscator, Heinrich Gutberleth, and particularly Heinrich Alsted.
-The Herborn school held the principle that every theory has to be functional in practical use, therefore it has to be didactic (i.e. morally instructive).
-In the course of his study he also became acquainted with the educational reforms of Ratichius and with the report of these reforms issued by the universities of Jena and Giessen.
+Comenius was also greatly influenced by the Irish Jesuit William Bathe as well as by his teachers Johann Piscator, Heinrich Gutberleth, and particularly Heinrich Alsted.
+The Herborn Academy maintained the principle that every theory has to be functional in practical use, therefore it has to be didactic (i.e. morally instructive).
+In the course of his studies, Comenius also became acquainted with the educational reforms of Ratichius and with the report of these reforms issued by the universities of Jena and Giessen.

 Comenius became rector of a school in Přerov.
-In 1616 he was ordained into the ministry of the Moravian Brethren and four years later became pastor and rector at Fulnek, one of its most flourishing churches.
+In 1616 he was ordained into the ministry of the Bohemian Brethren and four years later became pastor and rector at Fulnek, one of the denomination's most flourishing churches.
 Throughout his life this pastoral activity was his most immediate concern.
-In consequence of the religious wars, he lost all his property and his writings in 1621.
+In consequence of the religious wars, in 1621 he lost all his property, including his writings.
 In 1627 he led the Brethren into exile when the Habsburg Counter-Reformation persecuted the Protestants in Bohemia.
 In 1628 he corresponded with Johann Valentin Andreae.